Lord of the Glens - Highlands and Islands

 Day 1 -

 Travel under own arrangement to Inverness (rail/air connections can be arranged on request).
-A coach transfer is provided from Inverness Airport (approx 1300hrs) or Inverness Bus Station (approx 1530hrs) to Muirtown Basin at the start of the first section of the Caledonian Canal, where we embark the MV Lord of the Glens.
+A coach transfer is provided from Inverness Airport (approx 1300hrs) or Inverness Bus Station (approx 1430hrs) to Oban, where we embark the MV Lord of the Glens (you may also travel independently to Oban but note you will not be returned here).

 This evening we will be joined by members of the crew for a welcome reception before dinner.
 We moor here overnight.